ChristianGrussler/LRINorm/README.md

 Download all files and add to path: https://github.com/LowRankOpt/LRINorm/archive/master.zip

 ## Documentation
+In the following it holds that

-* For low-rank inducing Frobenius norm: p = 2
+* for the low-rank inducing Frobenius norm: p = 2
-* For low-rank inducing Frobenius norm: p = 1
+* for the low-rank inducing Frobenius norm: p = 1

 ### Examples
 There are three examples in the "Example" folder: